 As you bless the bread and break it, as you give it out to share,

-we ourselves are taken, given, sharing blessing everywhere.
+we are broken, blessed, and given, sharing blessing everywhere.

 May we be the yeast of justice; may we be the grain of love;